Akaten/gscatter-js/README.md

-### NodeJS and babel/webpack.
+### Build fail

-If you're having trouble packaging or compiling your project you probably need to add a babel transpiler.
+If you're having trouble building your project you probably need to add a babel transpiler.
-- `npm i -D @babel/runtime` <-- run this command and it should compile.
+- `npm i -D @babel/runtime`

 -------------